 In principle, YES.
-We must see and study the modifications that surely should be made in the cold system, because that is the essence of the difference with our competition, and verify the machinery that has installed.
+We must see and study the modifications that surely should be made in the refrigeration system, because that is the essence of the difference with our competitors, and verify the machinery that has installed.

 We can ensure that any ice rink modified by Very N'Ice, will have the same performance, quality and economy as our original facilities, with savings of more than 40% in electricity consumption and unparalleled ice quality.